 TCAP is run entirely by its members.
 TCAP’s 15-person Board of Directors, consisting solely of member city employees, is elected by its members to govern the organization.
 Board membership is structured to ensure that both large and small members are represented and the Board of Directors meets once per month throughout the state.
 The Board’s guiding purpose and objective is to pursue low cost power options for members while maintaining price stability with minimal risk that could impact the annual city budgets of members.
 Its secondary objective is to advocate market reforms that enhance competition for the benefit of all consumers.

 Absolutely.
 TCAP is continually evaluating all options for procuring power to meet the needs of Texas political subdivisions.
 Renewable and sustainable energy options are an important component of a balanced energy portfolio.
 In addition to the substantial renewable component built in to the TCAP power supply agreement, members are afforded the option to voluntarily purchase Renewable Energy Credits through TCAP to support the development of renewable energy in Texas.
 TCAP will continue to investigate developing opportunities to diversify its energy sources.

 Yes.
-TCAP (previously CAPP) advocated on behalf of electric customers during the 2003, 2005, 2007, 2009, and 2011 legislative sessions.
-Over the course of those sessions, the coalition sponsored dozens of different bills intended to improve electric deregulation in Texas.
+TCAP advocates on behalf of electric customers during each legislative session.
+Over the course of the past sessions, the coalition sponsored dozens of different bills intended to improve electric deregulation in Texas.
 TCAP also promotes consumer interests before the Public Utility Commission and other organizations overseeing the Texas electric market.